Chief Ombudsman helps you get best result from the process

-Ombudsman Omnishambles and More Ombudsman Omnishambles the research reports looking at how some ADR schemes such as the one run by Consumer Dispute Resolution Limited which used to run The Retail Ombudsman and lost the title are being approved and monitored.
+Ombudsman Omnishambles and More Ombudsman Omnishambles the research reports looking at how some ADR schemes such as the one run by Consumer Dispute Resolution Limited owned by Dean Dunham who used to run The Retail Ombudsman and lost the title are being approved and monitored.

 Ask the Ombudsman: Kevin Grix CEO Dispute Resolution Ombudsman & The Furniture Ombudsman post looking at what this Ombudsman does with tips on preventing problems when you shop.

 Presentation at the Westminster Business Forum seminar Next steps for consumer protection in the UK – dispute processes, enforcement and the consumer markets green paper.
 15/11/18 Alternative Dispute Resolution – approval and oversight in the loosest possible sense of the words…